-EXAMINERS' REPORTS
+EXTERNAL EXAMINER'S AND EXAMINERS' REPORTS

 Each year a board of examiners will be convened to carry out the examination of your course.
 The membership of the Examination board will be published with the Examination Conventions for your exam (see above).
-The names of all internal examiners are included in the Examination Conventions, which you will receive not less than one whole term before your examination.
+The University also appoints one or more external examiners (academics based at other institutions) to serve on each Finals (FHS) Examination Board.
+The names of all internal and external examiners are included in the Examination Conventions, which you will receive not less than one whole term before your examination.
 When the examination is completed, the internal and external examiners are required to submit reports on the examination.